thelgevold/react-bazel-example/README.md

 Steps to run the sample:

 This sample builds a huge React app (8000+ files) with a small Node backend.
+The idea is to leverage a remote build cache to avoid rebuilds of the large project once it's built once.

 1) Install docker